There are a lot of ways to make a good cup of coffee and the V60 and Chemex pour over methods are just a couple.

 Actually, the filters are worth mentioning.
 Both of these devices rely on paper filters, and that means you will need to buy filters to make your coffee.
 If you’re used to mesh filters in a cheaper coffee machine that might irritate you.
 A pack of 250 filters will last most families a very long time though, and costs very little.

 Both of these dripper makers are established brands that aren’t going anywhere, so you don’t have to worry about ending up with a pour over that you can’t use because you can’t find the right type of filter.
 If anything, the only thing that might cause the odd issue is remembering that you need a specific coarseness of grind.
 You should probably invest in a hand grinder and buy your own beans, instead of buying pre-ground coffee that might be too fine.
+You can check out my article about coffee brewing for more tips and suggestions

 If there are any differences to note, it would be that the smallest Chemex is intended to make three cups of coffee, while the smallest Hario V60 is a single-cup model.
 So, if you’re a solo coffee drinker you might prefer the Hario V60 just for the smaller size and simplicity.
 You can get much bigger pour overs that will make six cups of coffee, too.
-So the flexibility is there with bot versions.
+So the flexibility is there with both versions.

 Some people prefer the Chemex for its glass and wood construction.
 There are ceramic / glass Hario versions available but the one that is most commonly sold is a plastic model.
 If you’re looking to reduce the amount of plastic that you use then you might think that the Chemex is worth the heavier price tag.
 On the other hand, the plastic Hario V60 that you can find on Amazon is near-indestructible, so you can take it with you when you’re on the road (or take it to work) and not have to worry about it breaking.